 What is fascia?

 Fascia is a fibrous tissue that ‘connects’ every cell in our body.
 This connective tissue forms a 3-dimensional web of our body, extending from our head to our toes.
-Fascia surrounds and infuses every muscle, muscle fiber, bone, blood vessel, nerve and organ in our body.
+Fascia surrounds and infuses every muscle, muscle fibre, bone, blood vessel, nerve and organ in our body.
 It also directly affects our body systems like our muscular and neurological systems.

 “Fascia - or connective tissue, is what glues us together.
 So, it’s a broad use of the word fascia.
 What we are really talking about is the body extracellular net that holds us together” - Tom Myers

 If you think of a piece of meat - like a chicken breast or beef - you can often see a white, sometimes transparent web interweaved through the tissue.
 This is fascia.

 Still finding it hard to visualise?
 Think of an orange - you can segment it into pieces because each segment is divided by a clear yet strong sheet of tissue.
 Within these segments, the juice is further segmented - forming the pulp - by this same type of tissue.
 It’s exactly the same for us!
 We are segmented, yet intimately connected, by fascia.